 (7) Inpatient consultations.

-(a) Physician consultations provided to a hospital inpatient or a resident of a long term care facility (LTCF) (in the LTCF setting) must be billed using the codes listed in the CPT under initial inpatient consultations.
+(a) Physician consultations provided to a hospital inpatient or to an individual residing in a long term care facility (LTCF) must be billed using the codes listed in the CPT under initial inpatient consultations.
 Only one initial consultation code should be billed by a consultant per admission.

 (b) Subsequent consultative visits requested by the patient's attending physician or subsequent visits required to complete the initial consultation to hospital inpatients or to residents in a LTCF must be billed using the code listed in the CPT for subsequent hospital care or subsequent nursing facility care including services to complete the initial consultation, monitor progress, revise recommendations, or address a new problem.